Effort aims to boost coronavirus protections for North Dakota's vulnerable population

 "The key thing here is isolation and saving lives.
 So if we have a positive in a nursing home, how can we have that individual well-cared for and separated from others to slow the spread, and how can we not reintroduce into a facility," Burgum said.
 "Again, we're doing a great job of restricting visitors, but staff have to come and go every day, so staff protection is equally important."

-Only 13 of 218 long-term care facilities in North Dakota have a confirmed COVID-19 case in a resident or staff member, according to Burgum.
+Only 13 of 218 long-term care facilities in North Dakota as of press time have a confirmed COVID-19 case in a resident or staff member, according to Burgum.
 That compares with 87 facilities in neighboring Minnesota with positive cases, and reporting in that state doesn't occur until a facility has at least 10 cases, he said.

 "This is a place where we really can work to save lives," the governor said.